Who do I know?

-This is exactly what we do at Right Resources to be better prepared to find your next employee.
-We have the distinct advantage of having few other daily responsibilities apart from working our network for you, so we have the time to do this more thoroughly, but it’s critical for your team’s success that you are your best recruiter.
+Working our network, and yours, is exactly what we do at Right Resources.
+Due to our distinct advantage of having few other daily responsibilities, we have the time to do this more thoroughly.
+However, it’s critical for your team’s success that you are your best recruiter.
 For more tips on using LinkedIn for yourself, and how to mine it for better information, send us a quick message.